KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com.faq/content/overview/_index.md

 KELLER sells the ADT1 (low-cost) or the ARC1 (robust) device in a tube, a box or a box with special safty barriers.
 Both device categories can send data either via cellular sending technology (2G/3G/4G/NB-IoT/LTE-M) or via the LoRaWAN sending technology.

-## What does "KOLIBRI" even mean?
+## What does "PressureSuite" even mean?

-KOLIBRI is the name of the new KELLER Pressure product line.
+PressureSuite is the name of the new KELLER Pressure product line.
 It's the German name for hummingbird starting with a **K** as in **K**ELLER.
 Currently, this product line contains:

-- KOLIBRI Cloud : Web portal for customers to access data
+- PressureSuite Cloud : Web portal for customers to access data

-- KOLIBRI Desktop : The new logger software application that we use to store and visualize data from data loggers on the Windows PC.
+- PressureSuite Desktop : The new logger software application that we use to store and visualize data from data loggers on the Windows PC.

-- KOLIBRI Mobile : The new Android app, with which you can load measurement data from KELLER data loggers via Bluetooth to a smartphone.
+- PressureSuite Mobile : The new Android app, with which you can load measurement data from KELLER data loggers via Bluetooth to a smartphone.

 These products all use the latest technologies and a customized design.
-In addition, you will download and upload data from "KOLIBRI Desktop" and "KOLIBRI Mobile" to the "KOLIBRI Cloud".
+In addition, you will download and upload data from "PressureSuite Desktop" and "PressureSuite Mobile" to the "PressureSuite Cloud".

-## What is the "KOLIBRI Cloud"?
+## What is the "PressureSuite Cloud"?

-KOLIBRI is the name of the new KELLER Pressure product line.
+PressureSuite is the name of the new KELLER Pressure product line.
 Part of this new product line is the cloud possibilities, which are:

 - WebApp : The "Online Program" at www.pressuresuite.com